Emanuel Swedenborg: Posthumous honours

+UNESCO Memory of the World Register

+In 2005, the extensive collection of manuscripts by Emanuel Swedenborg was officially inscribed in the UNESCO Memory of the World International Register, a distinction reserved for documentary heritage of outstanding universal value to humanity.
+This recognition followed a submission by Sweden in 2004.
+The archive, preserved by the Royal Swedish Academy of Sciences (Kungliga Vetenskapsakademien) since 1772, comprises approximately 20,000 pages of original autograph manuscripts, making it one of the largest and most complete 18th-century manuscript collections preserved in its entirety.

+The collection is one of only six Swedish entries in the international register, alongside the archives of Astrid Lindgren, Ingmar Bergman, and Alfred Nobel, as well as the Codex Argenteus (the “Silver Bible”) and historical architectural drawings of Stockholm.

 Works

 Copies of the original Latin version in which Swedenborg wrote his revelation are available from the following sources.

 The common names used in a New Church listing are given parenthetically, followed by the titles in the original.
 All the titles listed were published by Swedenborg except The Spiritual Diary.
 Various minor reports and tracts have been omitted from the list.